-Your ticket includes a night's accommodation in a Medieval Priory (ancient with modern toilets and central heating).
-It also includes a really good breakfast.
-Guy and Will provide full guidance, navigation, and support - as well as the fruit of their extensive pilgrimage experience.
+Your ticket includes a night's accommodation in a Medieval Refectory (ancient with modern toilets and central heating, and also includes a really good Sunday breakfast).
+Guy and Will provide full guidance, navigation, and support - as well as the fruit of their extensive pilgrimage experience, including the teaching of pilgrim songs, foraging tips and ways of engaging with holy places.
 On our thousands of miles of British pilgrimage, we've made many mistakes, which hopefully means you don't have to.

 You'll make friends, learn songs, meet plants and animals.
 You'll feel good about yourself and other people, and you'll feel closer to the land and story of Britain.
 You'll change your relationship with holy places, and feel more freedom to meet them in your own way.

 Of course, you'll also be challenged, in significant ways.
 Your legs might get tired.
 Someone might say something that's difficult for you - or vice versa.
 It could rain and be windy.
 It could be too hot.
 And you'll sleep on a carpeted floor in an ancient refectory.
 And it may open up vistas of possibility that you had not encountered for a while.
 Your well-set notions might get all shook up, in the best possible way.

 This is pilgrimage, in a British tradition, modern but also very old indeed.
 We hope you'll find something wonderful to take home...

 If you are interested, book a ticket and come along.
 If you're unsure, book two tickets and bring a friend.